Updated the R code previously included in various published articles. Click on the related link to access the code and the original publication.

 Identification of the minimum of an exposure-response relationship and quantification of its uncertainty

 A methodology to identify the minimum of an exposure-response relationship estimated from a regression model, and to quantify the related uncertainty through empirical standard errors and confidence intervals.
-The method is demonstrated in an article illustrating an application for invesigating the minimum mortality temperature (MMT) in a set of cities in Spain.
+The method is demonstrated in an article illustrating an application for investigating the minimum mortality temperature (MMT) in a set of cities in Spain.

 Modelling lagged associations in environmental time series data: a simulation study